brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       player" frameborder="0" allow="accelerometer; autoplay; clipboard-write;
       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   - type: ps
-    paragraph: "You might notice that we aren’t actually changing the “Current Level” or “Range” labels as the user advances in levels.
+    paragraph: "You might notice that we aren’t actually changing the `Current Level` or `Range` labels as the user advances in levels.
 To do this we should add code in the checkValue() function since this function is called whenever the user wants to check for bullseye.
 When the user hits the bullseye we can update the values like how I did below:"